 To encourage family involvement in the educational process.

-General Description of the School
+Description of the School

 GOVERNANCE

 Sacred Heart Catholic School was started in 1891 to assist parents in the education and formation of their children.
-Today the school still carries out the same mission.
+Today the school carries out the same mission.

-Sacred Heart School is a PreK-12 Catholic School what is one of twenty-seven parochial schools in the Diocese of Lincoln.
+Sacred Heart School is a PreK-12 Catholic School that is one of twenty-six parochial schools in the Diocese of Lincoln.
 It is supported by the five Catholic parishes in Richardson County, Nebraska: Falls City, Sts.
 Peter and Paul; Rulo, Immaculate Conception; Arago, St. Mary's; Shubert, St. Anne's; and Dawson, St. Mary's.

 The campus, located at 18th and Fulton, Falls City, NE, includes various buildings adjacent to Sts.
 Peter and Paul Church in Falls City.
 The main school building contains classrooms for the elementary, middle school and high school, the Roh Activity Center with gymnasium, locker room, and weight room, school kitchen and lunchroom as well as the school offices, libraries and art room.
 Tiehen Gymnasium houses the music room, preschool room and a gymnasium,

 The school employs a staff of twenty-three certified teachers and administrators which includes four Catholic priests.
 A part-time Title I teacher and a speech therapist are assigned to Sacred Heart by Falls City Public Schools.
-Other psychological and health services are obtained through , Blue Valley,Educational Service Unit #4 from Auburn, NE.
-All teachers and administrators hold Nebraska State Department of Education Certification, with BA/BS, MA/M. Ed Degrees.
+Other psychological and health services are obtained through Catholic Social Services of the Diocese of Lincoln, Blue Valley, and Educational Service Unit #4 from Auburn, NE.
+All teachers and administrators hold Nebraska State Department of Education Certification, with BA/BS, MA.
+Ed Degrees.
 A support staff of janitor, aides, secretaries, cooks and volunteers complement the teaching staff.
 A corps of volunteer parents and friends of Sacred Heart assist in each day's activities.

 RELIGION/SPIRITUALITY

 It is the religious dimension of the school that distinguishes Sacred Heart from public education.
-To fulfill its unique mission as a Catholic school, Sacred Heart seeks (1) to help students daily grow more conscious of the gift of Catholic faith and knowledge of God's Word; (2) to teach students "to pray and adore God the Father in spirit and truth" (Jn 4:23), especially through pastoral prayer, Adoration of Jesus in the Blessed Sacrament and liturgical worship; (3) to train students to "conduct their personal lives in true righteousness and holiness, according to their new nature in Christ" (Eph.
+To fulfill its unique mission as a Catholic school, Sacred Heart seeks (1) to help students daily grow more conscious of God’s truth and love revealed in Jesus Christ; (2) to teach students "to pray and adore God the Father in spirit and truth" (Jn 4:23), especially through pastoral prayer, Adoration of Jesus in the Blessed Sacrament and liturgical worship; (3) to train students to "conduct their personal lives in true righteousness and holiness, according to their new nature in Christ" (Eph.
 4:22-24); (4) to call students to give effective witness "to the hope that is in them, and to promote the Christian transformation of the world" (1 Pt.
 3:15).
-[See page 10, Prayer, Mass & Confessions]
+[See page 10, Prayer, Mass & Confession]

 ACADEMICS/CURRICULUM

-Sacred Heart's goal is to provide an educational foundation to prepare all students for successful living according to God's plan with primary academic emphasis on preparing students for college and post-secondary education.
-Emphasis will be placed on a core curriculum of Religion, Language Arts & Communication Skills, Mathematics, Science, Social Sciences and Fine Arts.
+Sacred Heart's goal is to provide an educational foundation to prepare all students for successful living with academic emphasis on preparing students for college and post-secondary education.
+Emphasis is placed on a core curriculum of Religion, Language Arts & Communication Skills, Mathematics, Science, Social Sciences and Fine Arts.
 Instruction is provided in Art, Computer Science, Foreign Language, Modern Living, Journalism, Language Arts, Mathematics, Music, Physical Education, Religion and Philosophy, Science, Social Studies and Public Speaking.
 Sacred Heart shares a cooperative relationship with Falls City Public Schools for students needing or desiring certain specialized courses.
-Title I assistance is provided for qualifying students and a Guided Learning is available for assist students needing personalized help.
+Title I assistance is provided for qualifying students and a Guided Learning is available to assist students needing personalized help.
 A special education program is available in cooperation with Falls City Public School